Lumity Review: A Comprehensive Overview

 For the majority of Americans, this means dietary supplements are reported to be largely unnecessary, and possibly even dangerous because over-concentrations of certain nutrients can lead to side effects for some people.

-There’s no getting around the fact that Lumity is at a higher price point than other supplements, as it costs more than three times as much as LFL Labs Restore Glow Anti-Wrinkle Skin Supplement, and most other supplements we encountered during our research were priced between $15-40 for a similar quantity.
+There’s no getting around the fact that Lumity is at a higher price point than other supplements, as it costs more than three times as much as LFL Labs Restore Glow Anti-Wrinkle Skin Supplement, and most other supplements we encountered during our research were priced between $15 to 40 for a similar quantity.

 According to the company website, this price tag comes from the company’s reliance on only natural ingredients without artificial fillers or stimulants, which might be a positive selling point for anyone sensitive to them.